rajgoel/charla/README.md

 # Usage

 Usage is minimalistic and the only thing required is a room id.
-This can be provided in the text field or by a URL hash.
+This can be provided in the text field or by providing a URL hash.
 Participants can be invited by sharing the URL with room id.
 Charla automatically scales the participant videos to fit the screen.
-A double click on a vide can be used to toggle fullscreen.
+A double click on a video can be used to toggle fullscreen.

 # Limitations
 Charla inherits all performance features and limitations of the [video conferncing demo of RTCMultiConnection](https://github.com/muaz-khan/RTCMultiConnection/blob/master/demos/video-conferencing.html) and may introduce new features and mistakes by my own changes.